 Can't get enough of Chinese desserts?
 Try my Mung Bean Soup and Hong Kong French Toast next!

-It's a classic Chinese sweet soup often served at the end of meals, especially at large banquet dinners.
-The basic soup is made by simmering red beans for several hours until soft, then sweetening it with Chinese brown candy (peen tong).
+Red Bean Soup is a classic Chinese sweet soup served at the end of Chinese meals.
+In its simplest form, it involves simmering red beans for several hours and then sweetening the soup with Chinese brown candy (peen tong).

-- Coconut milk: For this recipe, use low-fat coconut milk.
-Full fat makes it too creamy and heavy for an end-of-dinner dessert.
+- Coconut milk: I prefer low-fat coconut milk as full fat makes it too heavy for an end-of-dinner dessert.

-STEP 1: Rinse the dried adzuki beans under cold water.
+STEP 1: Rinse the dried adzuki beans under cold water to remove any dirt or dust.
 Then, soak them in water for at least 8 hours.
 There should be at least 1 inch of water above the beans.

 STEP 3: Add the brown sugar and tapioca pearls.
 Gently stir to dissolve the sugar.
 Increase the heat to medium until it begins to boil, then reduce to low and cook for 20 minutes.
 The tapioca pearls should be translucent.